AntiBot: What is the High Reputation Bypass option and how does it work?

 So, if you set the reputation bypass to 60, visitor that gets reputation score higher than 60, they'll not get blocked.
 Shield will not consider this visitor being a bot.

-Total reputation score for a particular IP can be seen under the IP Analysis section.
-In this example, visitor's reputation is 160, which is higher than 60 (set):
+Total reputation score for a particular IP can be seen with the IP Analysis section.
+In this example, visitor's total reputation is 100, which is higher than 60 (set):

 Example 2: Low reputation - blocked by Shield